h1ddenpr0cess20/wfhtracker/README.md

 - View a log of tracked entries grouped by task
 - Export your log to CSV
 - Minimal and easy-to-use interface with dark mode
+- Quickly select previously used task names from a dropdown

 ## How it works
 - Click the extension icon to open the popup